Learn all about iPhone syncing features available on your smartphone in this free lesson.

-Here, you'll see an overview for different information about your iPhone, including the available storage space, serial number, and more.
+Here, you'll see an overview of information on your iPhone, including available storage space and its serial number.

-From here, you can choose to sync contacts, calendars, and email accounts from your computer to your iPhone.
+From here, you can choose to sync contacts and calendars from your computer to your iPhone.

-From here, you can customize the apps on your device, including how your apps are arranged and organized.
+From here, you can customize the apps on your device, including how they are arranged and organized.

 From here, you can choose to sync photos from your computer onto your iPhone.
 You can sync photos from any folder on your computer.
-If you have a Mac, you can also sync photos from iPhoto.
+If you have a Mac, you can also sync photos from the Photos app.

 Click Done to return to iTunes.